acrucetta/mente/src/md/data_engineering.md

 - Message queues
   - Critical for decoupled microservices and event-driven architectures
   - Need to keep in mind the frequency of delivery, message ordering and scalability
+  - Some issues with queues can be the order of the messages
+  - Ideally, should be idempotent; outcome is the same after processing it multiple times
+- Event streaming platform
+  - Produces data in an ordered log of records
+  - Includes
+    - Topics - collection of related events
+    - Stream partitions
+  - Tend to be more fault tolerant because they're distributed

+### Ingestion undercurrents
+- Security: how is the data secured and encrypted; do we have a VPN, or an SSO?
+- Data management: who manages the data, what's the quality, what if the schema changes, is the data HIPAA?
+- DataOps: how will we know when there's an issue, how are we monitoring, is the schema conformant, what do we do if something bad happens
+- Architecture: what if the system fails, what do we do if we lose data, how available are the sources, who's in charge of them
+- Orchestration: how often do we recieve the data, can we integrate with the upstream application team
+- SWE: Can the code access with the right credentials, how do we authenticate, how do we access (API, REST), can we parallelize the work, how do we deploy code changes?